-Astrid will be teaching our Thursday dance classes, which includes our adult dance fitness class and bellydancing.
+Astrid will be teaching our Saturday classes, our Tiny Stars dance classes, and our adult dance fusion fitness class and bellydancing in Cirencester and Stroud.

 Claire is the Head Coach at Cotswold Gymnastics Club.
 Claire joins the club to teach our gymnastic dance classes on a Tuesday at Cirencester Primary School.